Background & Inspiration

 In his painting theory for “War Doctor” Nya’ defines gratitude as the substructure that upholds the highly profitable life of praise, thanksgiving and worship.
 He also defines gratitude as the only elevator in the Kingdom of God that empowers Man to scale new altitudes in his assignment.

 He also explicates how the peace and grace of God resides in an atmosphere of gratitude and thanksgiving and how praise (or expressing and offering heartfelt words of commendation, honor, gratitude, exaltation and heartfelt worship) opens the door for favor.
-He concludes his dissertation on gratitude with the following statement that explicates the inseparability of praise, thanksgiving, worship, gratitude, favor and peace:

 “When Man praises and worships the King of kings and Lord of lords in truth and spirit, in thanksgiving and gratitude, while reverencing, adoring, exalting, magnifying, glorifying, blessing and uplifting His name; he will provoke His presence and a sweet fragrance of overwhelmingly unutterable and indefinable favor and peace will embrace and engulf his being.”